saulbel/minikube-tutorial/README.md

 - Finally we just jump into the first task.

 ## First task: dockerize the microservice
 - In order to do this we are gonna use both `Dockerfile` and `requirements.txt`.
-We are gonna create a custom docker image that includes our `app.py` and the dependencies needed to run.
+We are gonna create a custom docker image that includes our `app.py` and the dependencies required to run.
 So in order to build this image we are gonna use `docker build -t saul/geoblink .` and then we will check out our custom image using `docker images`:
 ````
 $ docker images
 REPOSITORY                        TAG                    IMAGE ID       CREATED        SIZE